abhiroop43/Expense-Tracker-Backend-API/README.md

 as our finances.
 MongoDB is our database of choice, because SQL is just too mainstream. 😏

+## Live Swagger (because you want to see if it actually works)

+[Check out the API docs in all their glory](https://abhiroop43-expensetracker-api-eea4gshuauawc0hq.uaenorth-01.azurewebsites.net/swagger/index.html) – because nothing says "production ready" like a public Swagger page.

 ## Features

 - 🚀 Blazing fast API (if you don't count cold starts)